- Windows File Systems

-CIFS, or Common Internet File System, was not really a file system, but was a messaging protocol that allowed different computers, potentially with different operating systems, to safely share remote files.
-The original internet was read-only with access managed using one-way protocols like HTTP and FTP, but as the internet became more interactive a new read/write interface was needed.
-This was where CIFS came in as it was designed to enable all applications, not just Web browsers, to open and share files securely across the Internet.
+The original internet was read-only, with access managed using one-way protocols like HTTP and FTP, but as the internet became more interactive a new read/write interface was needed.
+The original messaging protocol was called CIFS and it allowed different computers, potentially with different operating systems, to safely share remote files.
+CIFS was designed to enable all applications, not just Web browsers, to open and share files securely across the Internet.

 However as the internet continued to evolve and require larger data transfers and faster speeds, CIFS was unable to keep up.
 CIFS was based on an old IBM protocol called Server Message Block (SMB) protocol.
-Microsoft re-wrote SMB and released it as SMB 2.0 with Windows 2008 server, then enhanced it again as SMB 3 in Windows 2012.
+Microsoft re-wrote SMB and released it as SMB 2.0 with Windows 2008 server, then enhanced it again as SMB 3 in Windows 2012 and Windows 2016.

 Windows has its roots in home PCs, but Microsoft really wanted to extend it into a serious operating system that was capable of running important, server based business applications.
 To achieve this, Windows had to be improved to be able to work with networked storage then cope with temporary network glitches, cope with loss of a server and be scalable as applications grow.
 Improving SMB/CIFS was part of making that lot happen.
 Some of the improvements introduced with SMB 3.0 were -

 SMB Multi channel, which allows a client to query the server network configuration and discover the type, speed and IP address of every NIC on the server.
 The client can then use that information to automatically select the best combination of paths to use.
 If Windows can use more than one path, then it has the ability to survive the failure of a network path, as long as there is at least one surviving path.